-INF 385T Large Language Model Applications
+INF 385T Building Large Language Model Applications

 “Build an AI Product in 15 weeks and submit to Y Combinator”